hummingbot/hummingbot/documentation/docs/developers/connectors/requirements/task2.md

 The **_UML Diagram_**, given above, illustrates the relations between `UserStreamTracker` and its subsidiary classes.

-The `UserStreamTracker` responsibility is to fetch user account data and queues it accordingly to be processed by the `Exchange` class.
+The responsibility of `UserStreamTracker` is to fetch user account data and queue it accordingly to be processed by the `Exchange` class.

 `UserStreamTracker` contains subsidiary classes that help maintain the real-time wallet/holdings balance, orders and positions of a user.
 Namely, the classes required are: